1040870658/Connect4/README.md

 ## Game Flow
    This app, a game with bomb theme, is strictly based on the rule of connect4.
 It contains two pages, starting page and game page.
 Starting page
     This page, with three controllable components, is very simple.
-Image 1 shows the basic feature of starting page.
+Image 1 shows the basic feature of starting page.</br>
  ![Starting Page](https://github.com/1040870658/Connect4/raw/master/pics/start_activity.png)

    </br> Firstly, players are able to click the left bomb button to unlock the edit function and edit their own name, or default names will be used.
 Process showed as Image 2.